 We presented a real-time, multi-modal people tracking system for mobile companion robots, that tracks walking people and is able to track people in sitting poses, if there are enough detector inputs.
 The system is evaluated on different data sets with increasing difficulty.
-Furthermore, we compared the performance to offline state-of-the-art people detectors like FPDW and partHOG and trackers based on these detectors.
+Furthermore, we compared the performance to offline state-of-the-art people detectors, like FPDW and partHOG, and trackers based on these detectors.
 Our real-time version of the people tracker achieves better results than a tracker based on the FPDW detector and the pure detector, particularly when people sit.
 Best results are achieved when using the partHOG detector, which, unfortunately, is far from being real-time capable at the moment.
 Yet, the only moderate performances of all tested trackers show that more research is necessary to track people in home environments - especially for non-upright poses.
-To achieve the long-term goal of autonomous companion robots that support the elderly, we need to enhance current person detection algorithms.
-The modules for face and upper body detection are not robust enough to detect people in sitting postures or given occlusion.
-Using the real-time capable FPDW detector in the combined tracker could help to raise up-right posture performance.
-Real-time implementations of part based detection concepts like partHOG or poselets [7] that handle occlusion and multiple postures would greatly improve detection and tracking performance.
-Therefore, a major challenge lies in the development of real-time capable methods for detection of people in different poses, like sitting and lying.
-The Kinect sensor could help to achieve this goal.
+To develop autonomous companion robots that support the elderly, we need to enhance current person detection algorithms.
+The face and upper body detection are not robust enough to detect people in sitting postures or given occlusion.
+Using the FPDW detector in the combined tracker could help to raise upright posture performance.
+Real-time implementations of partbased detection concepts, like partHOG or poselets [7] that handle occlusion and multiple postures, would greatly improve tracking performance.
+Therefore, a major challenge lies in the development of real-time capable methods for detecting people in different poses, like sitting and lying given occlusion.
+The recently available Kinect sensor and its 3D depth data could help to achieve this goal.